marksherriff/cs4720-f22-website/apps.md

 If you are working with a partner, the first partner should accept the assignment and the second partner should join the first partner's team in GitHub Classroom.

-Then, submit your project proposal to the form here: [Project Proposal Form - Coming Soon](#)
+Then, every project group (SOLO OR TEAM!) should submit your project proposal to the form here: [Project Proposal Form](https://docs.google.com/forms/d/e/1FAIpQLSenDo513ZlR0x08IVTCKbMowmETGgr83Y3zlvHY0NZHfNHsJg/viewform?usp=sf_link)

-This is just so I have an idea of who is working with whom and what projects and platforms you are using.
+This is just so I have an idea of who is working with whom (or not) and what projects and platforms you are using.

 ### Project Description